YucefG/RobotDog/README.md

 </p>

-# Installation steps
+# Installation
 The following instructions are made to setup and test the ROS workspace, and install the right libraries in the virtual environment.
-In the Hardware steps, it is assumed that all the prelimary have been done.
+In the *Hardware Setup* steps, it is assumed that all the *Installation steps* have been achieved.

 Create a python virtual environment.
 Don't activate it yet.
 In each new terminal, run: